Service Policies and Guidelines Links

 When a student makes initial contact with the ODS, the Director or the Assistant Director will schedule an intake interview to obtain information from the student and enter this information into the ODS database.
 At this initial interview, policies, procedures, and forms relevant to the student's services will be discussed with the student.
 It is necessary that current documentation of disability for each student be on file at ODS.
 This interview should take place at least five school days before the services start.
 ODS will try to accommodate requests made under the five day limit, but services will be provided only if there is adequate staffing available.

-All service requests and the completion of the "Semester Service Agreement" form must be made in person at the ODS main office.
+All service requests and the completion of the "Semester Service Agreement" form should be made in person at the ODS main office.
 The Director or Assistant Director will complete the "Semester Service Agreement" in consultation with the student.
 All other forms used to request additional services should be submitted to ODS a minimum of three school days before the service is needed.

 Students are required to inform ODS when they plan to cancel or change scheduled services.
 ODS has a telephone voice mail system (987-3309) and a videophone with message-taking capabilities (316-854-3032) that are activated after office hours to allow the student to call and cancel or change services.